Research Associate - Statistician

 This is a full-time post - 100% full time equivalent

-• To contribute actively to team meetings presenting own work and to communicate conceptual and complex ideas to non-statistical colleagues and students.
+• To contribute actively to team meetings presenting own work and providing advice to others.

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.